RehanShafqat/Inventory-Management/README.md

 4. cd ../Frontend
 5. npm install
 6. Set up your .env file in the Backend directory
 7. Set up you DB connection in the config directory of Backend
+8. Set up dotenv in Frontend directory
 ### Running the Application
 1. cd Backend
 2. npm run dev